 If you're scoping out newer neighborhoods looking for new construction, having an experienced agent on your team is vital. will be your guide when navigating the sea of new homes today to pick one that's made for you.

-People that buy new construction in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
+Buyers of brand new homes in a development aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Realize that just because a house is brand new, it can still have its share of flaws.
+Realize that just because a home is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-At Greater R.I.
-Properties, LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your family's needs and matches your budget will be my #1 objective.
 Give me a call at

 401-932-9005 to start the search for your new home today.